 Prince Estella Melson Lee

 Queen Mother Prince was also a member of the NAACP of Amite County.
-She was honored in on August 28, 1963.
+She was honored on August 28, 1963.
 The March on Washington for Jobs and Freedom Tribute to Negro Women Fighters for Freedom.
-Along with Queen Mother Prince five other women were honored; Daisy Bates, Diane Nash Bevel, Mrs. Medgar Evers, Rosa Parks and Gloria Richardson.
+Along with Queen Mother Prince, five other women were honored; Daisy Bates, Diane Nash Bevel, Mrs. Medgar Evers, Rosa Parks, and Gloria Richardson.

 She and her husband was the owner of a newspaper called the " Arkansas State Press," a weekly statewide newspaper.
 The eight-page paper was published on Thursdays, carrying a Friday dateline.
 The first issue appeared on May 9, 1941.
 The paper became an avid voice for civil rights even before a nationally recognized movement had emerged.
 Daisy Bates was later recognized as co-publisher of the paper.
 Wikipedia